Prag8855/aab/content/guides/german-versicherungsnummer.md

 ## Why you need this number

-When you start working, **your employer needs this number as soon as possible.** This lets your employer take pension contributions from your paycheck.
+When you [start working](/guides/find-a-job-in-berlin#start-working), **your employer needs this number as soon as possible.** This lets your employer take pension contributions from your paycheck.
 You also need this number if you leave Germany, and want to [get your pension payments back](/guides/pension-payments-refund).

 If you don't have that number yet, don't panic!
-Your employer will still pay you.
+You will still get paid.

 ## How to get your Sozialversicherungsnummer